 Support

 The Grand Traverse is a moderately stiff shoe.
 We found it to be sturdy enough to handle tough terrain like talus and scree while still letting us have a bit of flexibility for comfort on trails.
-We found the sole construction to be more comfortable in the long haul than the flatter builds of some of the La Sportiva models, like the TX2 and TX4.
-And while the La Sportiva Boulder X is supportive as well, the Grand Traverse is significantly lighter and more agile.
+We found the sole construction to be more comfortable in the long haul than the flatter builds of some of the La Sportiva models.
+And while there were models with higher scores in this category, the Grand Traverse is significantly lighter and more agile.

 Weight is always a tricky category for us here at OutdoorGearLab.
 It can be an instrumental part of a shoe's success, but it doesn't tell the whole story.
 It's hard to have, say, a super comfortable, cushy upper without a bit of extra weight.
 If you're looking to carry these shoes up a multi-pitch route with you, however, weight moves to the forefront of the discussion.

 The Grand Traverse is on the heavier side of the shoes in this review, but it's far from the heaviest.
-At 11.3 ounces per shoe, it's right in between the Scarpa Gecko, at 11.5 ounces, and the La Sportiva TX4 at 10.5 ounces.
-We do think anything above 10 ounces feels bulky when clipped to our harnesses, so if you're looking to carry your shoes up a route for a walk-off descent, we might recommend the La Sportiva TX2 at just 8.4 ounces.
-That said, compared to the Boulder X at 14.3 ounces per shoe, the Grand Traverse is much more reasonably.
+At 22.6 ounces for the pair, it's nearly right in the middle of the pack.
+We do think anything above 20 ounces feels bulky when clipped to our harnesses, so if you're looking to carry your shoes up a route for a walk-off descent, we might recommend something else.
+That said, compared to the heaviest models we tested that are almost 30 ounces for the pair, the Grand Traverse is much more reasonable.
 Also, it does have some great comfort and support features for its weight.

 Value

 The Grand Traverse is one of our favorite shoes.
 Period.
-It has an amazing blend of traits, from its balance of weight and support, durability and breathability.
-It had one of the highest scores overall, and though it was beat out for the TX2's top spot by just two points, its lower price made it a great contender for our Best Buy Award.
-At $120, we're confident that you'll be satisfied with the value in this all-around awesome shoe.
+It has an amazing blend of traits, from its balance of weight, support, and breathability.
+It had one of the highest scores overall, and though it was beat out for the Editors' Choice by just a few points, its lower price made it a great contender for our Best Buy Award.
+We're confident that you'll be satisfied with the value in this all-around awesome shoe.

 Conclusion

-The Vasque Grand Traverse handily took home our Best Buy Award because it was so well-rounded.
-With high scores in every category, this shoe was a strong contender for our overall favorite and only barely missed that mark.
+The Vasque Grand Traverse handily takes our Best Buy Award because it was so well-rounded.
+With high scores in every category, this shoe is a strong contender for our overall favorite and only barely missed that mark.